panel-attack/panel-game/docs/characters.md

 ## Character X is too loud/quiet!

 As mods are created by the community it is difficult to enforce a standard for volumes of music and SFX.
-A general recommendation for volume of music and voice lines is to normalize the track and then reduce its volume by 6dB.
+A general recommendation for volume of music and voice lines is to normalize the track.
-An option to adjust volume by character in Panel Attack itself does currently not exist.
+Panel Attack does not allow making characters louder but they can be made more quiet via the `music_volume` and `sfx_volume` fields of the config.json.